emfcamp/software_stories/volunteer_system_user_stories.md

     - Any requirements
         - Must be over 18
         - Requires training
-    - If they'll be "supervised" during shift or not
+    - If they'll be "unsupervised" during shift or not

 * Create venues with
     - A name
     - A location
     - Any other notes
       > Probably do want to add field for this in DB

 * Create/Delete/Edit shifts
     - With:
         + A role (e.g. 'A/V')